SSpeights/PowerShellGuide/11-psfunctions.md

 # PowerShell Functions

 Functions are reusable pieces of PowerShell code.
-Major advantage of storing PowerShell code in functions over .ps1 scripts is that they can be called in PowerShell from any location in your file structure without entering a path to file.
+The major advantage of storing PowerShell code in functions over .ps1 scripts is that they can be called in PowerShell from any location in your file structure without entering a path to file.
 In this section we are going to take a short look at functions - how to create them, how to use them and how to persist them for reuse

 There is much more information about functions online and you should definitely take a look at the Microsoft documentation -